15000 Ellipsoidal Binary Candidates in TESS: Orbital Periods, Binary Fraction, and Tertiary Companions: Acknowledgements

 \section{Acknowledgements}

+\review{We are grateful to the anonymous referee for their feedback, which has improved the quality of the manuscript.
+We are grateful to Silvia Toonen, Carles Badenes, and Felipe Lagos for helpful discussions.}

-This work was supported by the European Research Council (ERC) under the European Union's FP7 Programme, Grant No. 833031 (DM).
+This work was supported by the European Research Council (ERC) under the European Union's FP7 Programme, Grant No. 833031 (MJG, DM).
 We further acknowledge support by a grant from the GIF--the German Israeli Foundation for Science and Development (DM, TM, HWR).
+This research was supported in part by the National Science Foundation under Grant No.~NSF PHY-1748958 (Kavli Institute of Theoretical Physics).

 This paper includes data collected by the \textit{TESS} mission.
 Funding for the \textit{TESS} mission is provided by the NASA's Science Mission Directorate.
 This work makes use of observations from the Las Cumbres Observatory global telescope network.